September 1, 1969, Berkshire UFO incident

-The Labor Day 1969 UFO Incident allegedly occurred on the night of September 1, 1969, in Berkshire County, Massachusetts when over 250 people allegedly reported witnessing a UFO, according to UFO Park enthusiasts.
+The Labor Day 1969 UFO incident is an alleged encounter with an unidentified flying object (or UFO) that occurred on the night of 1 September 1969, in Berkshire County, Massachusetts.
+The Thom Reed UFO Park was established to commemorate the purported event, and over 250 people were claimed to have witnessed the object.
 The incident has been deemed a "significantly historic and true event" by the Great Barrington Historical Society and Massachusetts historians, though other local historians and journalists have expressed doubts.
 Despite being depicted as the most-seen UFO in the history of Berkshire County, no tangible record of any report made at the time to police or media has ever been found.

-Alleged off-world incidents
+Alleged encounters

-The people involved in this incident and especially those who claim to have been pulled into the UFO take offense to it being called an abduction.
-They have never used the word abduction to describe the encounters.
-This is different from other notable UFO sightings in the United States.

-The most famous encounter from this incident was alleged to occur in Sheffield near Old Covered Bridge.
-Thomas Reed and his family were crossing the bridge when they saw a disc-shaped object hovering in the air.
+The most famous encounter from this incident was alleged to have occurred in Sheffield near Old Covered Bridge.
+Thomas Reed and his family were crossing the bridge when they reportedly witnessed a disc-shaped object hovering in the air.
 Reed described the craft as a "white orb" that was "bigger than a football field".
-They tried escaping the UFO by continuing to drive down Covered Bridge Lane, but the craft followed them.
+They tried escaping the UFO by continuing towards Covered Bridge Lane, but the craft followed them.
 Reed says the car was engulfed in light as they were pulled into the UFO.
 When Reed took a polygraph test, he was found to be 99.1% truthful.

-Another alleged off-world incident that happened occurred at Lake Mansfield in Great Barrington.
-Melanie Kirchdorfer and her family had gone to the lake, and when her father backed into the parking lot a very bright light engulfed their car.
-Everyone in the car began to panic.
-Her father decided to chase the light, despite Melanie begging him not to.
-She and her sister began to shake in fear.
-Her sister did not remember anything after that.
-However, she remembered levitating and then being on a ship.
-She then remembered being laid out while in it.
+Another alleged incident is said to have occurred at Lake Mansfield in Great Barrington.
+Melanie Kirchdorfer and her family had traveled to the lake.
+When her father backed into the parking lot, a very bright light engulfed their car.
+Everyone in the vehicle began to panic.
+Her father decided to chase the light, despite Melanie urging him not to.
+Reportedly, she and her sister began to shake in fear, and her sister did not remember anything after that.
+However, Melanie remembered levitating and then being aboard a ship.
+She subsequently remembered being laid out.
 Tom Warner remembered seeing Melanie to the right of him on the ship.
-He recalled seeing total fear on her face.
-However, she did not remember seeing him.
+He recalled observing that her expression was fearful; however, she did not remember seeing him.
 She recalled being in a room with several other children.
 Suddenly, the other children began to disappear, one by one.
-After that, she woke up at the lake by herself.
-She then had to walk home.
+After that, she woke up at the lake by herself, and had to walk home.
 Meanwhile, Tom remembered at the same time being laid down on his back at the other end of his family's property.

+Though the narratives were consistent with the alleged phenomenon of alien abductions, the witnesses involved in these incidents reportedly took offense to it being called an abduction, and have been reticent to use the word "abduction" to describe the encounters.
+This is different from other notable UFO sightings in the United States.